-Wearable: Create one clothing article to be worn by the 4-H member or another person demonstrating at least 2 of the following skills: Insert elastic or drawstring, Sew and trim a crotch curve, Machine topstitch hems, Use a simple seam finish, and/or Stitch in the ditch
+Wearable: Create one clothing article to be worn by the 4-H member or another person demonstrating at least

+2 of the skills listed below.

-Non-wearable: Create one non-wearable sewn item demonstrating at least 2 skills from above.
+Non-wearable: Create one non-wearable sewn item demonstrating at least 2 skills listed below.